 - First aid personnel must inform their line manager when their training certification period is nearing expiry, (3 months prior to expiry) or if they wish to be taken off the approved First Aiders list. - Management must ensure that employees are familiar with the identity and location of their nearest First Aider and first aid box. - Management must ensure that employees are familiar with the identity and location of their nearest First Aider and first aid box.
 All boxes will contain at least the minimum supplies suggested by L74: First Aid at Work Approved Code of Practice.
 Only specified first aid supplies will be kept.
 No creams, lotions or drugs, however seemingly mild will be kept.
 First aid boxes will also be available within specific curriculum areas when an increased risk exists e.g. D&T Workshops.
 Portable first aid kits will be available for staff members required to work away from the school, sports field or on school trips.
-All first aid boxes will be checked regularly

-- Professional medical assistance must be summoned where necessary. - Ensure that details of all accidents are reported and entered into the accident book.
-All major injuries must be reported to the trust health and safety lead as soon as possible.
+All first aid boxes will be checked regularly - Professional medical assistance must be summoned where necessary. - Ensure that details of all accidents are reported via The Exchange.
+All major injuries must be reported to the Trust Health and Safety Lead as soon as possible.